Chart Color Schemes

 Ashburton demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Ashburton's educational attainment is notably higher than national averages.
-Among residents aged 15 and above, 53.6% have university qualifications, surpassing Australia's 30.4% and Victoria's 33.4%.
+Ashburton's educational attainment is notably high, with 53.6% of residents aged 15 and above holding university qualifications, exceeding Australia's 30.4% and Victoria's 33.4%.
 Bachelor degrees are the most common at 33.4%, followed by postgraduate qualifications (14.2%) and graduate diplomas (6.0%).
-Vocational pathways account for 18.1% of qualifications, with advanced diplomas at 9.5% and certificates at 8.6%.
+Vocational pathways account for 18.1%, with advanced diplomas at 9.5% and certificates at 8.6%.
+Educational participation is high, with 32.5% of residents currently enrolled in formal education, including 10.6% in primary, 9.3% in secondary, and 7.6% in tertiary education.

-Educational participation is high, with 32.5% of residents currently enrolled in formal education.
+Educational participation is notably high, with 32.5% of residents currently enrolled in formal education.
 This includes 10.6% in primary education, 9.3% in secondary education, and 7.6% pursuing tertiary education.

 Frequently Asked Questions - Education